 - Show evidence of your certification.
 Your home state’s training must be a minimum of 100 hours; for those who attended programs with fewer, you may provide proof of full-time employment as a CNA of a minimum of 3 months.

 - Your former employer in your home state needs to complete the employment verification on your application and direct the filled-out document to the Rhode Island registry.

 - Consent to a criminal background check at the Rhode Island Office of the Attorney General

 - Make sure your application is notarized include a passport-sized photo as well as a transfer fee of $40 before sending it to the registry.

 Your Rhode Island CNA license is good for two years, after which it must be renewed.
 Your renewal notice will be sent to you by the registry 60 days prior to your license’s expiration.
 You will need to fill out the form of renewal and request a signature from an official at a licensed institution that proves you have been employed for compensation within the two years period.
 Your license must be active for the period indicated.
 Employment at facilities that aren’t licensed will not qualify for renewal.

 How much does a CNA make in Rhode Island?

 Like with any job, the location in the state and the employer mean that wages can vary between roles.
-On average, a CNA in Rhode Island makes an hourly wage of $15.07 or a yearly salary of $31,340.
+According to the Bureau of Labor Statistics, on average, a CNA in Rhode Island makes an hourly wage of $18.99 or a yearly salary of $39,490.
 More experience and more education help lift the pay rate incrementally, and this is a career with continuous development opportunities to help you thrive.